varhub/chkdsk-all/README.md

-chkdsk-all
+ScanDisk All
 ==========

-Windows Batch that runs a ScanDisk of *all drives* in an unattended manner.
+This program will run CHKDSK on all drives in an unattended manner.
+CHKDSK will be done in a two-steps way for safer execution.
-The computer will be shutdown after check finish.
-But can be aborted by pressing enter.
+The computer will be shutdown after finishing, but can be aborted by pressing enter.
-Only double click is required to execute it ;)

-Logically, only NTFS and FAT32 is supported.
-For Windows 8 and upper, it uses new chkdsk features /scan /perf /forceofflinefix /offlinescanandfix
+Supports:
+ * NTFS
+ * FAT32
+ * New generation CKHDSK commands (/scan /perf ...)
+ * Special treatment of SYSTEM drive (C: as default).
+   - Includes "sfc /scannow" for check system files integrity.

+Notice that if you system drive is not C:, you MUST change the line:
+  `SET SYSTEM_DRIVE=C:`